 8. Pagone and Briggs, Final Report volume 1, p.
 211, 268.

 9. Bergin, P, Report of the Inquiry under section 143 of the Casino Control Act 1992 (NSW): volume 2, 2021, p.
 505.

 Caroline is a Partner in Deloitte’s Sydney office in the Governance, Regulation and Conduct practice.
 She has over 15 years’ experience as a governance specialist and lawyer in financial services, having worked with major banks, superannuation trustees and responsibility entities.
 Caroline’s key areas of practice are corporate governance, regulatory compliance and corporate conduct.

-Sharmila is a Manager in the Governance, Regulation and Conduct practice based in Sydney.
+Sharmila is a Senior Manager in the Governance, Regulation and Conduct practice based in Sydney.
 She is a lawyer and has experience supporting clients predominately in the financial services sector in governance and accountability, regulatory compliance, product design and distribution, and customer advocacy.
 Sharmila is focused on delivering simple and innovative solutions to clients that promote preventative conduct and good customer outcomes.